A view of the Thames and London at night from up high A view of the Thames and London at night from up high

 South London conservation area

 One Tree Hill comprises a conservation area and park in South London.
-This beauty spot is also well-known for its great views towards the centre of the city.
-This is a popular local place to take a walk.
-As well as the impressive views, you'll see various plant species and a number of ancient trees.
+This beautiful spot is also well-known for its great views towards the centre of the city.
+As well as the impressive views, you'll see various plant species and a number of ancient trees while strolling around this popular local park.

 Tower Bridge